renatobrf/prompts4liberty/README.md

 # Performance score
 This is a simple script to execute a performance validation in a personal computer - creating a score before 30 seconds of execution.
 - python3 performance_score.py > out.txt

+# App weather
+Using a standard subject to create a mobile app just using a script command.